 TUI Colourful Cultures Mexico

-TUI Colourful Cultures Mexico aims to support the integration of the indigenous Mayan community into the value chain of tourism and create an ambassador brand for the state of Quintana Roo.
-The brand will reflect local and national cultural identity, promote sustainable tourism and create a line of products produced by independent artisans and small businesses benefiting marginalised groups and the local economy.
+TUI Colourful Cultures Mexico supports the integration of the Mayan community into the value chain of tourism.
+It follows a pioneering project which created an ambassador brand for the Yucatán Peninsula.
+The brand reflects local and indigenous cultural identity, promotes sustainable tourism and includes a line of products produced by independent artisans and small businesses benefitting marginalised groups and the local economy.

-Economic development in the Quintana Roo region of Mexico has traditionally been heavily based on mass tourism and foreign investment.
+Economic development in the Yucatán Peninsula of Mexico has traditionally been heavily based on mass tourism and foreign investment.
 Alongside this, local indigenous communities have started to become economically marginalised, leading to socioeconomic inequality and a loss of cultural identity.

 Project Partner